courtney-scripted/curriculum2016/year1/units/unit11/README.md

 </tr>
 <tr>
 	<td><a href="topics/topic1">1 Jeopardy & Math library</a></td>
-	<td>In lesson 1 students the class will play a game of coding Jeopardy!
+	<td>In lesson 1 students will play a game of coding Jeopardy!
 Lots of fun and team building.</td>
 	<td>In lesson 2 the students will be asked to create a random number generator using the JavaScript Math library. </td>
 </tr>
 <tr>
 	<td><strong><a href="projects/project1">Project 1</a></strong></td>
 	<td colspan="2">This project asks the students to create an app that simulates two dice rolling.
-It requires images to appear on the page that resemble two dies. </td>
+It requires images to appear on the page that resemble two dice. </td>
 </tr>

 <tr>